 Figure 6 shows the hydrographs of alluvial wells and piezometers southeast of the graben (MV-4, MV-5, HTH-2, HTH-1UPZ, and HTH-1LPZ) along with well HTH-1RC (screened in the upper volcanic section below the alluvium).
-These data indicate that wells MV-4 and MV-5 are still recovering from the 2010 aquifer testing and from the 2011 yearly sampling event.
-Low-flow bladder pumps were installed in wells MV-4 and MV-5 during the November 2013 sampling event to reduce the well purge volumes and the impact purging has on the water levels during sampling (Section 5.2).
-The bladder pumps will allow head levels to recover to steady-state conditions.
-Based on the slow recovery of well MV-4, it will likely take 3 to 5 years to equilibrate to steady-state conditions after switching to low-flow sampling.
-Well MV-5 recovers faster and should equilibrate in about 2 years as estimated from the limited data set.
-The transducers in well MV-5 (one connected to telemetry and one installed as a backup) were stuck in the water access tube above the water level in the well when the telemetry system was being removed in June 2012.
-This resulted in a data gap from June 2012 to November 2013.
-The previous data gap (last quarter 2010 to mid-2011) was due to a failed transducer.
-The transducers were removed, water level was measured, and the transducer was reinstalled in well MV-5 during the annual sampling in November 2013.
-Water levels in well HTH-1RC continue to equilibrate after the recompletion in 2009 at approximately the same rate as in MV-4.
+These data indicate that head levels in wells MV-4 and MV-5 have recently recovered from the 2010 aquifer testing and from the 2011 vearly sampling event during which several thousand gallons of water were purged.
+Low-flow bladder pumps were installed in wells MV-4 and MV-5 during the November 2013 sampling event to reduce the well purge volumes and the impact purging has on the water levels during sampling (DOE 2014a).
+Water levels in well HTH-1RC continue to equilibrate after the recompletion in 2009.
 Prior to its recompletion, HTH-1 was perforated across its entire saturated section and displayed a composite water level that could not be attributed to one particular hydrogeologic unit.
 The recompletion isolated zones in the upper and lower alluvium (HTH-1UPZ and HTH-1LPZ) and in the upper volcanic section (HTH-1RC).
-The hydraulic head in the volcanic portion of HTH-1 is higher than water levels measured in both the upper and lower alluvial piezometers at this location.
+The hydraulic head in the volcanic portion of HTH-1RC is higher than water levels measured in both the upper and lower alluvial piezometers at this location.
 This observation confirms that an upward gradient from the volcanic section to the alluvium exists in this area, as indicated by flow logging performed by Desert Research Institute in HTH-1 prior to the well's recompletion (DOE 2008).